gi-no/blog_mean_stack/article2.en.md

 Store the user ID and the message together.
 MongoDB itself has flexible schema, but AngularJS Full-Stack generator also uses mongoose as a driver.
 Mongoose has features such as removing needless fields on save, hook functions, and expanding related documents.

 On the mongoose schema configuration for messages(ThingSchema), add user ID to message schema.
+The "name" field stores a message, "user" field stores User's ObjectID. "ref: 'User'" relates the ObjectID to the User collection, and enables to expand using populate() function.

 Also, add creation time.
+The "createAt" field have "Date.now()" function as a default value to set creation time automatically.

 server/api/thing/thing.model.js: